 The Parish includes the Mission Church of Well Hill, built in 1890 as one of the string of Mission Churches for Hop Pickers in the Darenth Valley.

-John was commissioned as Area Dean for Orpington in October 2014.
+John was commissioned as Area Dean for Orpington in October 2014, a post her held until September 2018.

 St.Martins’ is listed on the Small Pilgrims Places Network website.